 Four-year-olds are in a fascinating phase of development.
 Their bodies grow steadily but not as rapidly as in infancy or toddlerhood.
 This stage is crucial because it sets the foundation for future health and physical abilities.
 Tracking height and weight helps caregivers ensure children are growing within healthy ranges and can identify early signs of nutritional or health issues.

-At this age, kids gain about 4 to 6 pounds annually and grow approximately 2 to 3 inches each year.
-However, these numbers vary widely due to genetics, diet, activity level, and overall health.
+At this age, kids usually continue growing at a moderate pace rather than in rapid spurts.
+Many preschoolers gain roughly 4 to 5 pounds per year and grow about 2 to 3 inches annually, though individual patterns vary.
+Genetics, diet, activity level, and overall health all influence these numbers.
 Some children may be taller but lighter, while others might be shorter but heavier.
 Both can fall into perfectly healthy categories.

 Pediatricians rely on growth charts to compare a child’s measurements against standardized percentiles derived from large population studies.
 These percentiles provide a snapshot of how a child’s growth compares with peers of the same age and sex.